 The rise in recreational dispensaries has brought with it a wave of cannabis-enhanced self-improvement pursuits.
 Marijuasana yoga promises to “reduce noise and dissonance in our bodymind’s vibration,” while Puff, Pass & Paint claims to be “the ultimate” cannabis painting experience.
 Be aware, though, that all these are strictly bring-your-own-buds events.

 What Happens in Denver Stays in Denver

-States like Colorado may be expanding lots of people’s minds about cannabis use, but the Feds still take a very dim view of the practice—and you definitely don’t want to fall into their clutches.
+States like Colorado may be expanding lots of people’s minds about cannabis use, but despite the recent buzz about the House passing a bill that would end federal prohibition of cannabis, the Feds still take a very dim view of the practice—and you definitely don’t want to fall into their clutches.

 Rule #1: Don’t carry your buds across state lines.
 Fiona Apple, Snoop Dogg, Willie Nelson, and other hapless musical luminaries have all been jailed in Sierra Blanca, Texas, after being busted with cannabis at a U.S. Border Patrol checkpoint on Interstate 10.

 And, contrary to the wisdom of the Internet, a medical cannabis card from another state will not keep you out of jail.

 You also don’t want to carry or use cannabis on federal lands, including national parks and forests and D.C.’s National Mall.
 Each year, thousands of people are arrested for cannabis possession on federal land, an offense that’s punishable by up to one year in jail and a minimum fine of $1,000.
 Don’t forget that most ski areas in the West operate on federal land–so don’t light your spliffs on the lift.